dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 Since it's possible the user may have a separate valid account with the sending service, it may be important that the sender be able to tie _which_ email was sent to the wrong recipient.
-For this reason, the sender may also include an opaque blob in the header to specify the account ID referenced in the email; this is included in the POST.
+For this reason, the sender may also include an opaque blob in the header field to specify the account ID referenced in the email; this is included in the POST.

-Note that this kind of misdelivery shouldn't be possible if a service uses email confirmation, such as sending an email address a confirmation link to click on at time of enrollment.
+Note that this kind of misdelivery shouldn't be possible if a service has previously verified the user's email address.

 # Conventions and Definitions